nathanblascak/nathanblascak.github.io/index.md

 <!-- # Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out. -->

-Disclaimer: **The views here are my own and necessarily those of the Federal Reserve Bank of Philadelphia or the Federal Reserve System.**
+Disclaimer: **The views here are my own and not necessarily those of the Federal Reserve Bank of Philadelphia or the Federal Reserve System.**